Context7 MCP: Up-to-Date Library Docs for AI Coding Assistants

 The Problem with AI-Generated Code

-When you ask an AI assistant to help you implement authentication with Supabase or set up middleware in Next.js 15, it pulls from its training data—which might be a year or more out of date.
-The result is often code that looks correct but fails because the API has changed, the method was renamed, or the entire approach was deprecated.
+When you ask an AI assistant to implement authentication with Supabase or middleware in Next.js 15, it pulls from training data that may be a year or more stale.
+The result looks correct but fails: the API changed, the method was renamed, or the approach was deprecated.
+You end up debugging hallucinated code and tab-switching to cross-check docs — losing the productivity AI was supposed to buy you.

 How Context7 Changes This